 What does commercial auto insurance cover?

 A commercial auto insurance policy typically provides many of the same coverages as auto insurance for individuals, including these coverage policies:

 - Auto liability, which protects you and your company by paying for bodily injury or property damages you may become legally liable for as a result of a covered automobile accident.

 - Uninsured and underinsured motorists coverage, which pays for medical expenses, loss of income and other damages owed to you, your employees (Expenses that are not covered by Workers Compensation) or your passengers when an accident is caused by an uninsured or underinsured motorist

 - Medical payments, which pays medical expenses, up to your coverage limit, for you, your employees and your passengers arising from motor vehicle accidents – regardless of who is at fault.

-- Collision coverage, which pays for damage to your vehicle if you hit another vehicle or object, another vehicle hits you, or your vehicle rolls over – regardless of who is at fault (subject to deductible).
+- Collision coverage, which pays for damage to your vehicle from another vehicle whether you hit another vehicle or object, another vehicle hits you, or your vehicle rolls over – regardless of who is at fault (subject to deductible).

-- Comprehensive coverage, which can help pay for damage to your vehicle from vandalism, theft, weather events and accidents involving animals (subject to deductibe).
+- Comprehensive coverage, which can help pay for damage to your vehicle from something other than another vehicle like vandalism, theft, weather events and accidents involving animals (subject to deductible).